reactioncommerce/reaction-file-collections/README.md

 - Export your class as the default package export.

 Refer to the `GridFSStore` class definition as a model.

+### S3 Storage
+If you're looking to implement S3 storage, you may use [this](https://github.com/outgrow/reaction-file-collections-sa-s3) package.

 ## Debugging